 unretained, are provided to help with this on the Cocoa platform (and will be ignored on .NET and Java).
 In C# these three keywords start with two underscores.

-Blocks (a.k.a. .NET-Style Delegates)
+Blocks (a.k.a. .NET Delegates)

-Note that in Oxygene for Cocoa, the
+Note that on Cocoa, the

-type declarations, rather than true Objective-C blocks (i.e. C's
+method keywords will declare C-level when used for block type declarations, rather than true Objective-C blocks (i.e. C's

 * syntax opposed to